 After a 90-minute drive and lunch in Winston-Salem, we arrived at Divine Llama Winery.
 We were greeted with a colorful sign, gravel driveway, rows of grapevines…

-There were literally three llamas just out on leashes and they were majestic.
+There were three real live llamas out on leashes and they were majestic.

 We tried hard to keep our cool but there was zero chill to be found.